hirenparmar18/Action-Recognition-kinect/README.md

 For proof of concept, we have done above experiment with different train and test ratio.

 ## **Conclusion:**
-Skeleton Data gives higher accuracy, recall and precision compare to Depth and sensor data, however combining all data’s output improves result.
+Skeleton Data gives higher accuracy, recall and precision compare to Depth and sensor data, however combining all data’s output improves the final result.